subtopia-algo/subtopia-js-sdk/README.md

   {
     subscriber: { address: {PUT_WALLET_ADDRESS}, signer: {PUT_WALLET_SIGNER} },
     smiID: { PUT_PRODUCT_ID_HERE }, // number - the ID of the SMI instance you want to subscribe to
-    expirationType: { PUT_EXPIRATION_TYPE_HERE }, // pick duration from SubscriptionExpirationType enum.
+    duration: { PUT_EXPIRATION_TYPE_HERE }, // pick duration from DurationType enum.
 If there is a discount available for this duration, it will be auto applied.
   },
   { client: {PUT_ALGOD_INSTANCE_HERE} // object of type algosdk.Algodv2
 );